PrintableCalendars

 What is International Workers' Day?+

-International Workers' Day — also known as Labour Day or May Day — is celebrated on May 1 as a commemoration of the labour movement and the achievements of workers in securing rights like the 8-hour workday, safe workplaces, and fair wages.
-In many countries it is a public holiday with marches, rall…
+International Workers' Day — also known as Labour Day or May Day — is observed on May 1 each year as a global commemoration of the labour movement and the hard-won rights that workers secured through decades of struggle.
+These rights — the eight-hour workday, safe working conditions, child labour pr…

 Is International Workers' Day a public holiday?+